nazufel/wizter/README.md

 The application is a wizards listing service as defined in the [wizards.proto](./wizards/wizards.proto) file.
 The client requests a list of wizards from the server.
 The server retrieves a list of wizards from the database and [streams](https://grpc.io/docs/what-is-grpc/core-concepts/#server-streaming-rpc) them back to the client.

 *Note: The apps are meant to be a quickly written simple single file.
-There are obviously a lot improvements to be made and production best practices implimented.
+There are obviously a lot improvements to be made and production best practices implemented.
 They are just single files with a main package and they import protobuf.
 The goal of this repo is not to write the prettiest or best tested Go programs, but to demo Telepresence and how it can improve development workflows.

 ## Non-Application Dependencies